OPelham/Pupptet-Workspace/README.md

 vim /etc/hosts
 add line with above ip address and puppetselfcontained.example.com

+suggests fqdn
+and this set to be persistent

 set host name as the above with

     hostnamectl set-hostname puppetselfcontained.example.com